amirNourani/backend-with-django/README.md

 * [Setup](#setup)

 ## Download Template
-You can downloaded the template and static files from [here](https://www.free-css.com/free-css-templates/page249/yamifood).
+You can downloaded the template and static files from [here](https://www.free-css.com/free-css-templates/page249/yamifood) or see [DEMO](http://amirous.pythonanywhere.com/)

 ## Setup